 A personal injury claim is usually filed with the insurance company for the at-fault person or entity.
 However, if that individual or entity did not have insurance coverage in place at the time of your accident, you might be able to file a claim with your own insurance company.
 This type of scenario often arises in motor vehicle accident cases where the at-fault driver does not have insurance.

 Once you file a claim with the insurance company, the adjuster assigned to your claim will review all of the documentation and decide whether or not to accept liability for the accident.
 In some cases, especially where a motor vehicle operator was drunk or intoxicated at the time of the accident, liability is clear.
 At other times, however, liability may be disputed.

 If the insurance company accepts liability in your case, it will usually make an initial settlement offer.
 Initial settlement offers are usually very low, and they are not likely to fully compensate you for all of your injuries sustained in the accident.
 Insurance companies make these low offers to try and see if they can resolve the case quickly and cheaply.

 In some personal injury claims, a lawsuit will need to be filed against the at-fault person or entity.
 This usually happens when the insurance company refuses to offer you the full and fair compensation that you deserve for your injuries.

 Just because you file a lawsuit, however, does not mean that your case will ultimately go to a jury trial in the court system.
 In fact, most personal injury cases settle long before a jury trial ever happens.
 During litigation, your attorney will continue to negotiate with the insurance company on your behalf in hopes of reaching a favorable settlement.

-The skilled legal team at Terry & Kelly, PLLC, can help guide you through the personal injury claims process.
+The skilled legal team at TK Injury Lawyers can help guide you through the personal injury claims process.
 For a free legal consultation and case evaluation with an Austin personal injury attorney, please call today at (512) 910-2000 or contact us online for more information.